OpenMendel/MendelSearch.jl/README.md

 This package supports Julia v0.4.

-## Data Files

-Descriptions of the specific options available within the Search analysis package are in its [documentation page](https://openmendel.github.io/Search.jl).

-There are example data files in the "docs" subfolder of each Mendel package, for example, ~/.julia/v0.4/Search/docs.

 ## Running the Analysis

 To run this analysis package, first launch Julia.
 Then load the package with the command: